su77ungr/CASALIOY/README.md

   <p align="center">

 </p>

+## Pipeline 🧑‍🎤

+  ⭕ Adding auto-parser for immutable types of data (i.e PDF, JSON, MD) ⭕ Adding better documentation
+  ⭕ Adding support for faster and more secure Retrieval with Contextual Compression Retriever

+## 💁 Contributing

+As an open source project in a rapidly developing field, we are extremely open to contributions, whether it be in the form of a new feature, improved infra, or better documentation.

 # Disclaimer
 The contents of this repository are provided "as is" and without warranties of any kind, whether express or implied.
 We do not warrant or represent that the information contained in this repository is accurate, complete, or up-to-date.
 We expressly disclaim any and all liability for any errors or omissions in the content of this repository.